jolenewilliams82301/Python-2D-Maze-Algorithm-Project/README.md

 ## Features
 ### Maze Generation
-This program uses a maze generation algorithm that incorporates iteration and the random module to randomly generate a 2D maze.
-First, a Numpy 2D array is created to represent the 2D grid.
-Then, the maze generation algorithm iterates over each position, randomly choosing adjacent positions to carve an open space, until a complete maze path is formed.
+This program uses a maze generation algorithm that incorporates iteration to randomly generate a 2D maze.
+First, an empty 2-D NumPy array is created to represent the maze grid.
+Next, the maze generation algorithm iterates over each position, randomly choosing adjacent positions to carve an open space until a complete maze path is formed.

 ### Algorithm Implementation
 The A* Algorithm, DFS, and BFS are implemented to solve the 2D mazes